JHU-315/FinalProject/Programs/README.md

 ### File Structure
 `\Grafana_SQL_Queries` folder contains all the SQL queries used in the Grafana dashboard.
 They are organized by dashboard.

-`\Queries` folder contains all the SQL queries used to produce views on the AWS db instance.
+`\Queries` folder contains all the SQL queries used to produce views on the AWS db instance in DDL format.
+- `generalizedQueries.sql` contain SQL queries/views that are used across various dashboards.
+- `Queries.sql` contain SQL queries/views that are particular to certain dashboards.
+To prevent overwhelming cluttering of the dashboard code, these views are created as to optimize the query in Grafana.

 `\Schema.sql` contains the schema for the AWS db instance.